 General Structure

-- Students can opt into the Honors Option at the point of enrollment and, if needed, make later edits to their Honors selection through Course Search & Enroll
+- Students can opt into the Honors Option at the point of enrollment and, if needed, make edits to their Honors Optional status through Course Search & Enroll through the term’s drop deadline.

-- The syllabus outlines an Honors Optional project or initial steps a student must take if they wish to earn Honors for the course
+- The syllabus should outline an Honors Optional project or initial steps a student must take if they wish to earn Honors for the course.

 - For small-enrollment courses, instructors can choose to either have a standard project or develop individualized projects with any student who selected the Honors Option.